-Personal Use of Company Provided Cell Phones and Electronic Devices
+Use of Company Provided Cell Phones and Electronic Devices

 Where job or business need demands immediate access to an employee the company may issue a business cell phone to an employee for work-related communications.
-To protect the employee from incurring a tax liability for the personal use of this equipment, such phones are to be used for business reasons only.
-Phone logs will be audited regularly to ensure no unauthorized use has occurred.
+To protect the employee from incurring a tax liability for the personal use of this equipment, such phones are to be used for business reasons only, unless approved by the CEO, CFO or HRD.
+Phone logs may be audited to ensure no unauthorized use has occurred.